Monte dei Paschi drags Europe's banks lower after stress test

 In all, 25 euro zone banks failed landmark health checks that were released on Sunday, and 14 still had a capital shortfall at the end of September, although the results were generally better than analysts had expected.

 Shares in Monte dei Paschi were down 17 percent at 0910 GMT after the "stress test" showed it still had a 2.1 billion euro capital hole to fill, even after its fundraising efforts this year.
-Italian peer Banca Carige, which also needs to find capital, slumped 15 percent.
+Italian peer Banca Carige (CRGI.MI), which also needs to find capital, slumped 15 percent.

 "There are risks still in the sector but this is a small step in the right direction,” said Gary Paulin, co-founding partner of equity brokerage Aviate Global.